openSUSE/gitarro/doc/TESTS.md

 [Documentation index](../README.md#documentation)

-# GitBot tests
+# gitarro tests

 ## Unit tests

-These tests run automatically on Travis for new [PRs](https://travis-ci.org/openSUSE/gitbot/pull_requests) or when a [special comment at a PR](ADVANCED.md#retriggering-a-specific-test) triggers them.
+These tests run automatically on Travis for new [PRs](https://travis-ci.org/openSUSE/gitarro/pull_requests) or when a [special comment at a PR](ADVANCED.md#retriggering-a-specific-test) triggers them.

-The tests will also run when a [branch changes](https://travis-ci.org/openSUSE/gitbot/branches), for example after a PR is merged
+The tests will also run when a [branch changes](https://travis-ci.org/openSUSE/gitarro/branches), for example after a PR is merged

 You must **always** run them locally before creating a PR or after you change your PR.